oplatek/e2end/README.md

 Todo
 ----
+- initialize targets with EOS so it predicts always EOS after first one
 - visualize decoding attentions
 - copy bleu from Jindras and copy perplexity from TF translate.
 Rouge?
 - filter only DB entries in targets [focus on DB]